sot/correct_periscope_drift/NOTES.md

 Temporal drift in X-ray source positions can occur due to changes in the periscope alignment which induce drift in fid light positions as observed by the Aspect camera.

-As of DS ????, a dynamic correction is applied to the aspect solution using the periscope gradients.
-This correction reduces ???? .
-Based on observed data, there may be uncorrected drift of up to ??? per ks.
-These observed drifts are increasing ....
-At this time, the Aspect team suggests that to accomplish science requiring fine position or structure that users should use their fixed-position X-ray data to autocorrect residual drift induced by the periscope.
+As of DS 8.4, a dynamic correction is applied to the aspect solution using the periscope gradients telemetry.
+This correction was fit using available data in 2010.
+However, temporal drifts have continued to increase with thermal variation of the spacecraft and at this time, the Aspect team suggests that to accomplish science requiring fine position or structure that users should use their own fixed-position X-ray data to autocorrect residual drift induced by the periscope.

 ## Overview of determining a correction

-To aid in determining the drift during an observation, we provide a script ???? which takes as input:
+To aid in determining the drift during an observation, we provide a script which takes as input:

  * Chandra evt1 or evt2 file
  * Chandra aspect solution